When Rihanna sang “We found love in a hopeless place’’, might she have meant that hopeless place to be the internet?

 If it’s the pigmentation and acne scars on your face that dissatisfies you, get the skincare self-help package that will comprehensively take care of these issues for you in one fell swoop.

 Self-love comes with a more concerted effort of self-awareness.
-The one day you actually like what you see in the mirror, is that day you render dating apps pointless… because the new you deserves to be revered offline, unfiltered and in the flesh.
+The one day you actually like what you see in the mirror, is that day you render dating apps pointless… because the new you deserve to be revered offline, unfiltered, and in the flesh.